MicrosoftDocs/fabric-docs/docs/admin/admin-overview.md

 The [monitoring hub](../admin/monitoring-hub.md) lets you review Fabric activities per experience.
 Using the hub, you can spot failed activities and see who submitted the activity and how long it lasted.
 The hub can expose many other details regarding each activity, and you can also filter and search it as needed.

-### View logs
+### View audit logs

 Audit logs allow you to [track user activities in Fabric](../admin/track-user-activities.md).
 You can search the logs and see which [operations](../admin/operation-list.md) were performed in your organization.
 Reviewing the logs can have many uses in your organization, such as making sure policies are followed and debugging unexpected system behavior.

 ### Understand consumption

 Consumption in Fabric is measured using capacity units (CUs).
 Using the [Capacity Metrics app](../enterprise/metrics-app.md) admins can view consumption in their organization.
 This report enables you to make informed decisions regarding the use of your organizational resources.
-You can then take action by [scaling](../enterprise/scale-capacity.md) a capacity up or down, [pausing](../enterprise/pause-resume.md) a capacity operation, or buying another capacity if needed.
+You can then take action by [scaling](../enterprise/scale-capacity.md) a capacity up or down, [pausing](../enterprise/pause-resume.md) a capacity operation, optimizing query efficiency, or buying another capacity if needed.
 Understanding consumption makes your organization's Fabric operations run smoother, and might save your organization money.

 ### Reviewing bills